mathewhawley/soundsplash/README.md

 $ bundle install
 $ rails s
 ```
 This project uses the built-in WEBrick 1.3.1 server, which defaults to port 3000.
-Open your browser and navigate to `localhost:3000`.
+Open your browser and navigate to **localhost:3000**.

 ## Demo
-You can visit the live site [here](http://soundsplash.herokuapp.com) (best viewed in Chrome).
+You can visit the live site [here](http://soundsplash.herokuapp.com) — _best viewed in Chrome_.